ShivanKaul/star-spec/draft-dss-star.md

 provides clients with randomness, and (2) to proxy client reports to the Aggregation Server.
 However, this increases the privacy harm in case of collusion; see {{collusion-aggregation-proxy}}.

-It should also be noted that client reports CAN be sent via existing anonymizing proxies, such as
-{{Tor}}, but the OHTTP solution is likely to be the most efficient way to achieve oblivious submission.
+If configured otherwise, clients can upload reports to the Aggregation Server using an existing anonymizing proxy service such as {{Tor}}.
+However, use of OHTTP is likely to be the most efficient way to achieve oblivious submission.

 ## Malicious Aggregation Server